-- The refuge will be open for the youth waterfowl hunt on Sept.
-17, 2022. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - Hunters may not shoot or hunt within 100 yards of refuge roads open to vehicle traffic. - Hunters may not enter the hunting units (scout) prior to the opening day. - Hunters may not use pits or permanent blinds.
+- wildlife.utah.gov/waterfowl. - Hunters may not shoot or hunt within 100 yards of refuge roads open to vehicle traffic. - Hunters may not enter the hunting units (scout) prior to the opening day. - Hunters may not use pits or permanent blinds.
 The building of a temporary blind made of natural material is permitted, but is not allowed prior to the opening day. - Airboats are only permitted in the posted open areas of units 6, 7, 8, 9, 10 and the C blocks. - Off-highway vehicles are not permitted on the refuge. - Hunters may enter the refuge two hours before legal sunrise and must exit the refuge by two hours after legal sunset. - The refuge prohibits leaving decoys, boats, vehicles and other personal property on the refuge overnight. - Hunters may only park in designated parking areas. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
 Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64). - Archery hunting is not allowed on the refuge. - Predator and snipe hunting are not allowed on the refuge. - Commercial guiding and outfitter activities are not allowed on the refuge. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.

-New this year: You can check in your swan for identification at the Bear River Migratory Bird Refuge office on Friday and Saturday only during the 2022 hunting season.
+Reminder: You can check in your swan for identification at the Bear River Migratory Bird Refuge office on Friday and Saturday only during the 2023 hunting season.

-For more information call the refuge manager at 435-723-5887 or visit bit.ly/fws brmbr.
+For more information call the refuge manager at 435-723-5887 or visit bit.ly/fws\brmbr.